REACH FOR THE BRASS RING

 Well, she tells me (all in one breath) . . . .

 . . .
-She only has $500 saved but she's going to receive a $200 settlement from a lawsuit in a few weeks plus a $30 commission check for selling cosmetics door-to-door and expects $150 back from her income tax refund and could possibly sell her washer and dryer and she also has a pedigreed rat terrier that is going to have puppies in a couple of weeks and she could sell the puppies in a couple of months to scrape up more money and maybe hold a garage sale and sell all of her old shoes and clothes and stuff and go on a diet and eat pork and beans twice a day and if that's not enough, she could probably give up her apartment and live out of her car for a few months to save even more money.
+She only has $500 saved but she's going to receive a $200 settlement from a lawsuit in a few weeks plus a $30 commission check for selling cosmetics door-to-door and expects $150 back from her income tax refund and could possibly sell her washer and dryer and she also has a pedigreed rat terrier that is going to have puppies in a couple of weeks and she could sell the puppies in a few more weeks to scrape up more money and maybe hold a garage sale and sell all of her old shoes and clothes and stuff and go on a diet and eat pork and beans twice a day and if that's not enough, she could probably give up her apartment and live out of her car for a few months to save even more money.

 Then, I just can't resist, and I ask . . .